211101-JWA/environment-setup/README.md

 #### Step 6: Install DBeaver

-In order to install DBeaver, run the following command in your terminal:
+Open a new terminal and run the following:

-    scoop install dbeaver
+    choco install dbeaver

 You can verify that you have installed DBeaver properly by searching for "DBeaver" in your Windows search bar.

 #### Step 7: Install Apache Tomcat

-In order to install Tomcat, run the following command in your terminal:
+Open a new terminal and run the following:

-    scoop install tomcat
+    choco install tomcat

 Verify that you have installed Tomcat properly by running the following command if you are using powershell as your terminal: